wendikristine/documentation-template/data-transfer-and-storage/globus-overview/globus-endpoints.md

 1. Choose a descriptive name for your endpoint and click `Generate Setup Key`.
 2. Copy the Setup Key.
 You will paste this into the software during setup.
-3. Navigate to the [Globus Personal Connect webpage](https://www.globus.org/globus-connect-personal) to download the client onto your personal \(or ORNL-owned\) computer.
+3. Navigate to the [Globus Personal Connect webpage](https://www.globus.org/globus-connect-personal) to download the client onto your personal \(or Univ-owned\) computer.
 4. Click on the name of your operating system to obtain detailed instructions for installing the client and setting up the Endpoint.

     [![](https://github.com/wendikristine/documentation-template/tree/62a326e16ecef2ff128ef0b976de12c16f6ea062/data-transfer-and-storage/screenshots/globus-choose-operating-sys.png)](https://github.com/wendikristine/documentation-template/tree/62a326e16ecef2ff128ef0b976de12c16f6ea062/data-transfer-and-storage/screenshots/globus-choose-operating-sys.png)